moddedmc-wiki/fabric-modding-wiki/contributing.md

 4. **Create a Pull Request (PR)**: Once you are satisfied with your changes, open a Pull Request from your branch to the main repository's `master` branch.
 Provide a clear and concise description of your changes in the PR to help reviewers understand your contribution better.

-5. **Review Process**: Your PR will be reviewed by the community members or the maintainers of the Fabric Community Wiki.
+5. **Review Process**: Your PR will be reviewed by the community members or the maintainers of the Fabric Modding Wiki.
 Be prepared to make further changes based on their feedback or suggestions.

-6. **Merge and Publication**: If your PR meets the contribution guidelines and aligns with the objectives of the Fabric Community Wiki, it will be approved and merged into the main repository.
+6. **Merge and Publication**: If your PR meets the contribution guidelines and aligns with the objectives of the Fabric Modding Wiki, it will be approved and merged into the main repository.

 If you have any questions or need further assistance, don't hesitate to reach out to us on GitHub or via Discord.